xiaogit00/covalent-docs/docs/content/networks/fantom.md

 <Aside>

-All **Class A** endpoints are supported for the Fantom mainnet.
+All **Class A** endpoints are supported for the Fantom mainnet and testnet.
 You can query the network via the unified API by changing the `chainId`.

 </Aside>